The State Street Inn is now OPEN by advance reservation, and Delaware is open for visitors. If you have any questions, please contact us.

 - The Dover Downs Casino is OPEN.

-- Museums and historic sites are starting to re-open, but will have limited hours and other restrictions.
+- Most museums and historic sites are open, but have limited hours and other restrictions.
 Call or check websites before visiting.

-- Arcades, bowling alleys, water parks, and most sports venues are still closed.
+- Water parks, indoor arcades, and some sports venues are still closed.
+Mini-golf courses are open.

-- Most malls and retail stores are open, but with limited hours.
+- Malls and most retail stores are open, but with limited hours.

 - Most dine-in restaurants are open, but with limited hours and capacity limits.
 Call before visiting.